 Miscanthus is more versatile than its reputation as a pure energy crop suggests.

 Energy generation: The classic use.
 Miscanthus can be burned as wood chips, briquettes, or pellets in biomass heating systems.
-Important: Normal wood chip boilers are often not optimally suited because the very light Miscanthus chips can be carried away by the exhaust gas flow.
-Specially adapted boilers or pelletization solve this problem.
-In Pichl near Wels in Upper Austria, a Miscanthus pioneer has been supplying all public buildings in the municipality – school, kindergarten, municipal office – with district heating from Miscanthus for over 25 years.
+Important: Normal wood chip boilers are often not optimally suited because the very light miscanthus chips can be carried away with the exhaust gas flow.
+Specially adapted boilers or pelleting solve this problem.
+In Pichl bei Wels in Upper Austria, a Miscanthus pioneer has been supplying all public buildings in the municipality — school, kindergarten, municipal office — with district heating from Miscanthus for over 25 years.

-Animal bedding: Miscanthus bedding is very popular, especially for horses – absorbent, soft, low-dust, and compostable.
-In Austria, many Miscanthus fields are currently used primarily for this purpose.
+Animal bedding: Miscanthus bedding is particularly popular for horses — absorbent, soft, low-dust, and compostable.
+In Austria, many Miscanthus areas are currently used primarily for this purpose.

 Insulation and building material: Miscanthus fibers can be used as insulation material in the construction industry.
-Miscanthus boards as a sustainable alternative to particle board are being developed.
+Miscanthus boards are being developed as a sustainable alternative to chipboard.

 Floristry and landscaping: As a visual screen, windbreak, or decorative ornamental grass in landscaping, Miscanthus is both aesthetic and functional.

-Biogas: Miscanthus is also suitable as a substrate for biogas plants – with higher methane contents than many conventional substrates.
+Biogas: Miscanthus is also suitable as a substrate for biogas plants — with higher methane content than many conventional substrates.

 Habitat for wildlife: Dense Miscanthus stands provide shelter and food for pheasants, hares, and other wildlife — especially in winter when other cover is scarce.